EricYufengWu/q8bot/building_instructions/sourcing_components.md

 | Has extra geometry that makes assembly easier :white_check_mark: | No extra geometry :x: |
 | Difficult to replace :x: | Easy to re-print and modify :white_check_mark: |
 | Breaks first to protect motors* | Motors might break due to transferred impact* |

 _*Not rigorously tested.
 Robot survives 1-meter drop during preliminary testing_

 ## Other Recommended Components
 **Li-ion battery charger:** If you don't already have one, you probably also want to pick up a charger like [this one](https://www.amazon.com/EBL-Battery-Charger-Rechargeable-Technology/dp/B01D9TUL8Y/).
-In the future, I plan to add battery charging functionality to the PCB so you no longer have to buy a separate charger.
+In the future, I plan to add battery charging functionality to the PCB in the next iteration so you no longer have to buy a separate charger.

 **ESPNow Dongle:** The current software architecture uses an ESP32C3 microcontroller connected to the laptop to wirelessly communicate with the robot.
 You can build an optional USB dongle by following instructions [here](https://github.com/EricYufengWu/ESPNowDongle).